art-aliu/Project_2/README.md

 ![image](https://user-images.githubusercontent.com/101266740/166654334-70edc87d-0a57-46f6-a428-9cab5a0b12bd.png)

 Initially my idea was to have service 2 generating a random attribute for a player and for service 3 to have generate a number number between 1-99 using 'random.randint' to show the "skill" level of a player.
 However, I decided to change it  so that both services 2 and 3 provide a 'random.choice' of a player attribute and player skill respectively.
-Service 4 will then gather the information from services 2 and 3 and deliver a rating using requests and dictionaries.
+Service 4 will then gather the information from services 2 and 3 and deliver a scout rating using requests and dictionaries.
+The rating will add the numbers based from the services generated in services 2 and 3.

 ## Risk Assessment